dschlenk/opennms-cookbook/README.md

 #### Statistics Reports

-See `opennms::test_statsd` for example usage of these LWRPs.
+See `opennms::example_statsd` for example usage of these LWRPs.

 * `opennms_statsd_package`: create a new package optionally with a filter in statsd-configuration.xml.
 * `opennms_statsd_report`: add a report to a package in statsd-configuration.xml.